Go to the page content

 Looking to the future

 On the horizon, there is a new innovation that is greatly exciting me.
 For many reasons, I use injections rather than a pump for my insulin delivery – this works best for me.
 The first insulin pen was sold in 1983 and become widely accepted over the next few years3.
 The technology in this area has not had a step-change improvement since this time.
 The introduction of smart pens may address this.
-Having the insulin dose alongside real-time blood glucose data will make my diabetes management significantly easier as well as enabling better conversations with the clinicians I interact with4.
+Having the insulin dose alongside real-time blood glucose data will make my diabetes management easier as well as enabling better conversations with the clinicians I interact with4.
 It will be both motivating and educational, helping me to have in-depth knowledge of another part of my diabetes.

 -Nick Cahm